Sir-Jude/Distriflask/README.md

 from flask_migrate import Migrate

-# Imports from otehr files
+# Imports from other files
 from app.errors import register_error_handlers
 from app.models import Users, Roles, user_datastore
 from app.views.customers import customers